UK downgrade pressures reluctant Osborne to change course

 Sterling fell by almost a cent to around $1.5160 after the downgrade, just off Thursday's fresh 2-1/2-year low.
 Analysts said they expected it to fall further on Monday but most saw limited impact because the downgrade had been expected.

 Some of the Conservatives' Liberal Democrat coalition partners questioned the political judgment of attaching so much importance to Britain's AAA rating.

 "To be fair, he was very green in 2009 ...
 He foolishly erected triple-A status as a virility symbol," said Matthew Oakeshott, a former Liberal Democrat Treasury spokesman.

 "BLEEDING THE PATIENT"

-The Labor Party - which left the biggest peacetime deficit when it lost the 2010 election - called for Osborne's head.
+The Labour Party, from which Osborne inherited a record peacetime deficit when it lost the 2010 election, called for his head.

 "Osborne has lots of critics, both inside and outside the party, who are now going to be emboldened by this, but there is no coherent alternative," said Tim Montgomerie, editor of the influential ConservativeHome website.

-Though Labor is about 10 percentage points ahead of Conservative Party in polls, surveys show voters trust Cameron and Osborne more than Labor's leader Ed Miliband.
+Though Labour is about 10 percentage points ahead of the Conservative Party in polls, surveys show voters trust Cameron and Osborne more than Labour's leader Ed Miliband.

 TIME FOR A TWEAK?